Understanding your health

 Are you hesitating between self-treatment and a consultation?
 Free 15-min consultation to discuss your situation.

-• You have had shoulder pain for more than 2 weeks
+• You have been experiencing shoulder pain for more than two weeks

-• You feel significant weakness in your arm
+• You are experiencing significant weakness in your arm

 • Pain regularly disrupts your sleep

-• You have recently experienced a shoulder injury
+• You have recently suffered a shoulder injury

-• Your daily or professional activities are limited
+• Your daily or work-related activities are limited

 You do not need a medical referral to see a physiotherapist in Quebec.
 The physiotherapist will assess your condition and refer you to a doctor if necessary.